 Samye monastery was built in the second half of the 8th century by the King Trisong Detsen.
-The king invited Indian master Padma Sambhava (also named Lotus Buddha, while Tibetans call him Guru Rinpoche) to help establishing Buddhism in Tibet.
+The king invited Indian master Padma Sambhava (also named Lotus Buddha, while Tibetans call him Guru Rinpoche) to help to establish Buddhism in Tibet.

-The Samye monastery complex is in a shape of Mandala that represents Buddhist Universe.
+The Samye monastery complex is in a shape of Mandala that represents the Buddhist Universe.

 Utse, the main temple of the monastery represents Mount Meru.
 The surrounding twelve chapels represent continents (the larger four chapels) and subcontinents (the smaller eight chapels).
 There are also Sun and Moon temples to the south and north of the main chapel respectively.

-There are four large colored stupas at the four directions from the main temple: the White Stupa with snow lions, Red Stupa named “Dharma Wheel” is decorated with lotuses, Black Stupa or “Nirvana” and Green Stupa “Tashigomang” with sixteen doors.
+There are four large colored stupas at the four directions from the main temple: the White Stupa with snow lions, Red Stupa or “Dharma Wheel” with lotus decorations, Black Stupa or “Nirvana” and Green Stupa “Tashigomang” with sixteen doors.

 The wall with 1008 stupas surrounds the entire monastery complex.

-Once the monastery was built, first seven monks were ordained here by the first abbot Shantirakshita in Namthak Trimkhangling “The Pure Discipline” Chapel.
+After the construction of the monastery, first seven monks were ordained here by the first abbot Shantirakshita in Namthak Trimkhangling “The Pure Discipline” Chapel.